xreaad/Pascal.Algorithm/README.md

 ## :exclamation: How it

-In this repo i will push the pascal code with a documentation maybe in the code (I mean put it as comment in the code) or in file .txt next to the code
+In this repo i will push the pascal code with a documentation maybe in the code (I mean put it as comment in the code)

 ### Enjoy guys !